-Since the adoption of the last declaration of compliance in December 2018, Deutsche Wohnen SE has complied with the recommendations given by the Government Commission of the German Corporate Governance Code, with the following exceptions:
+Since making its last declaration of conformity in December 2019, Deutsche Wohnen SE has complied with the recommendations of the German Corporate Governance Code (2017 Code) with the following exception:

-- The recommendation in clause 5.4.1 of the Code, which includes the definition of a regular limit of length of Supervisory Board membership and the consideration of this limit in proposals for election, was not complied with.
-The company believes that a fixed regular limit does not take individual factors justifying longer lengths of membership of individual Supervisory Board members into account.
+- The recommendation in 4.1 of the Code, which includes the definition of a regular limit of length of Supervisory Board membership and the consideration of this limit in proposals for election, was not complied with.
+The company believes that a fixed regular limit does not take individual factors justifying longer terms of membership of individual Supervisory Board members into account.

 Management Board Supervisory Board